-Overall Impression Not Done Unsatisfactory Average Well Outstanding

-1. Demonstrate collaborative 0 1 2 3 4

-inter-professional team

-characteristics and behavior

-2. Analyze a healthcare 0 1 2 3 4

-interaction for qualities of

-patient-centered care

-- X1 (C) 1 1 11 0 1 2 2 4

-3. Identify other healthcare 0 1 2 3 4

-providers that may be of benefit

-to a particular patient 0 1 2 2 4

-4. Analyze a medical error 0 1 2 3 4

-situation to formulate a

-suggestion for solving the

-problem 0

-5 Identify situations in which 0 1 2 3 4

-individual, institution, or

-government advocacy may be

-appropriate

-6. Discuss current issues that 0 1 2 3 4

-impact all healthcare

-professions
+Overall Impression Not Done Unsatisfactory Average Well Outstanding 1.
+Demonstrate collaborative 0 1 2 3 4 inter-professional team characteristics and behavior 2.
+Analyze a healthcare interaction for qualities of patient-centered care 0 1 2 3 4 3.
+Identify other healthcare providers that may be of benefit to a particular patient 0 1 2 3 4 4.
+Analyze a medical error situation to formulate a suggestion for solving the problem 0 1 2 3 4 5.
+Identify situations in which individual, institution, or government advocacy may be appropriate 0 1 2 3 4 6.
+Discuss current issues that impact all healthcare professions 0 1 2 3 4

-Other comments: Signature: Site:
+Signature: Site: